asyrjasalo/dockoon/bicep/README.md

-# Running on Azure Container Instances behind API Management
+# Running on Azure API Management and Container Instances

 This will create the following in your Azure subscription: